bgabbasov/menta-0.3/doc/informal/prototypes-estimates.md

    2. Impersonation (will not be implemented in prototype).
    2. Cry for help (escalation) [see](https://github.com/menta/menta-0.3/blob/master/doc/informal/prototypes-estimates.md#NLGen)
    2. Resignation (will not be implemented in prototype).
+ 1. Test main perceiving workflow
+   2. Prototype Validation criteria to be used in test = should be done as part of [Training prototype](https://github.com/menta/menta-0.3/blob/master/doc/informal/prototypes-estimates.md#MOSES)
+   2. Prototype [Main Workflow](https://github.com/menta/menta-0.3/blob/master/doc/informal/emotion-machine.md#Main_perceiving_workflow). = 10 - 14 [some not well tested bugs could slow down the development]{Models, Critics, Way2Think ready to use}

-# <a name="AIV">AIV Solution</a>, for the specification see [page.](https://github.com/menta/menta-0.3/blob/master/doc/informal/annotation-interpretation-validation.md)
+## <a name="AIV">AIV Solution</a>, for the specification see [page.](https://github.com/menta/menta-0.3/blob/master/doc/informal/annotation-interpretation-validation.md)

  1. <a name="Training_data">Create training data set.</a>
    2. Analyse 100 incidents and select 10 most relative = 2 - 4